High-fidelity entanglement of metastable trapped-ion qubits with integrated erasure conversion

-Of the expected non-erasure error we determine $0.87\times 10^{-2}$ arises from dephasing while nearly all of the remaining $0.11\times 10^{-2}$ is due to coherent processes (uncertainty in carrier $\pi$-time calibrations, beam intensity calibration errors, and mode frequency drift).
+Of the expected non-erasure error we determine $87\times 10^{-4}$ arises from dephasing while nearly all of the remaining $11\times 10^{-4}$ is due to imperfect coherent processes (uncertainty in carrier $\pi$-time calibrations, beam intensity calibration errors, and mode frequency drift).
+See Section II of~\cite{supp_mat} for more details.
 The first class of error can be suppressed by improving coherence times or by running faster gates with increased Raman beam intensities or improved gate efficiencies, as discussed below.
 Our dominant coherent errors, with the exception of mode frequency drift, are not directly reduced by increasing gate speed but can be addressed by other means (e.g. the use of composite pulses).

 Erasure errors in our experiment stem from four factors.
 Firstly, polarization impurities in the 854\,LS beam cause scattering out of the qubit states during carrier operations.
 These errors are not fundamental to our gate and could be significantly reduced by improving polarization purity or increasing the 854\,LS detuning and power.
 More broadly, hyperfine clock qubits do not require a light shift for qubit isolation, meaning LS beams are not a general requirement for \textit{m} qubits.